RETIRING IN MEXICO: WHAT AMERICANS ACTUALLY NEED TO KNOW IN 2026

 International health insurance is also an option and makes sense for retirees who divide their time between Mexico and the US, since it covers both countries.
 These policies cost more than Mexican-only policies but offer greater flexibility.

 IMSS Once you have legal residency in Mexico, you can enrol voluntarily in IMSS, Mexico's public healthcare system.
 The annual fee varies by age.
 As a reference point, someone in their 60s currently pays around MXN 19,800 per year, meaning a retired couple in the same age bracket would pay approximately MXN 39,600 per year combined.
-At current exchange rates, that works out to roughly $2,200 to $2,300 USD per year for two people.
+Acceptance is not automatic.
+IMSS applies permanent exclusions for several pre-existing conditions and waiting periods of a year or more for others, which our guide to healthcare in Mexico sets out in full alongside what private cover buys you instead.

 You can find the current rates by age group on the IMSS website.